Howard Adelman: Service and recognition

 Adelman served in many university positions at York University, including acting dean of Atkinson College, two terms as director of the graduate program in philosophy, and chair of the Department of Philosophy at York University.
 He served as Vice-Chair, York University Senate (1980–81), and as its Chair (1981–82).
 Adelman served as National Chair of Canadian Professors for Peace in the Middle East (1983–84), and Director of the Refugee Documentation Project (1982–86).

 In 2008 Adelman was honored as the keynote speaker at the First Annual Howard Adelman Lecture in celebration of the Centre for Refugee Studies’ 20th anniversary.
 Held during Refugee Rights Week in Toronto, Adelman reviewed recent research on refugees, suggesting it is probably more beneficial than detrimental to assist refugees.

 Post-retirement

 After retiring in 2003, Adelman was appointed visiting professor at the Woodrow Wilson School at Princeton University in 2004.
 In 2008, Adelman became a senior research fellow at the Key Centre for Ethics, Law, Justice and Governance at Griffith University in Brisbane, Australia.
-He serves as the deputy convener of GovNet, a consortium of researchers on governance issues in Australia, and as research director of the International Consortium of Research on Governance of the Health Workforce.
-He is producer and host of a weekly television program, Israel Today, broadcast in Canada and parts of the United States.
+He served as the deputy convener of GovNet, a consortium of researchers on governance issues in Australia, and as research director of the International Consortium of Research on Governance of the Health Workforce.
+He was producer and host of a weekly television program, Israel Today, broadcast in Canada and parts of the United States.

 In December 2016, Adelman was named a Member of the Order of Canada.

+Howard Adelman died on July 23, 2023, at the age of 85.